Human-built vs auto-generated agent skills

 The short version of "how to publish a skill people will actually buy."

-Your first SKILL.md, the right way · $9 →Liked this?
-Get the next one.
+Your first SKILL.md, the right way · $9 →Getting started with AI agents: the plain-English starter guide

 Skill vs Guide vs Agent Setup: which to buy first